romland/DataFetcher/README.md

 const df = new DataFetcher(config);
 df.run();
 ```

+## Current limitations
+The limitations are there only because I have not needed anything else.

+- Very naive CSV handling (no support for quotes nor escaped delimeters)
+- Only support seed files in CSV
+- Can only create CSV files
+- Can only send the following request type(s):
+	- POST form fields with content-type application/x-www-form-urlencoded

+It should be easy to add broader support.

 ## Additional notes
 If you are not using a proxy, just do `config.remoteProxy = undefined;`